mParticle/docs/src/pages/developers/sdk/ios/idsync/index.md

 //the MPIdentityApiRequest provides convenience methods for common identity types identityRequest.email = "foo@example.com" identityRequest.customerId = "123456"
-//alternatively, you can use the setUserIdentity method and supply the MPUserIdentity type identityRequest.setUserIdentity("bar-id", identityType: MPUserIdentity.other)
+//alternatively, you can use the setIdentity method and supply the MPIdentity type identityRequest.setIdentity("bar-id", identityType: MPIdentity.other) identityRequest.setIdentity(ASIdentifierManager.shared().advertisingIdentifier.uuidString, identityType: MPIdentity.iOSAdvertiserId)
 ```
 :::